-In a first assay, each strain was inoculated individually on 15 plants, and the number of asymptomatic and symptomatic plants (the two symptom classes) were counted.
-A Kruskal-Wallis test revealed differences between D. solani and D. dianthicola in terms of symptom severity (k=7; DF=1; p=8 x 10-3): D. dianthicola was found more aggressive than D. solani (percentages of symptomatic plants of $61\% \pm 10$ versus $15\% \pm 11$;
+In a first assay, each strain was inoculated individually on 15 plants and the number of asymptomatic and symptomatic plants were counted at 61 days post inoculation (dpi).
+A Kruskal-Wallis test revealed differences between D. solani and D. dianthicola in terms of symptom incidence (k=7; DF=1; p=8 x 10-3): D. dianthicola was found more virulent than D. solani (percentages of symptomatic plants of $61\% \pm 10$ versus $15\% \pm 11$; Figure 3a).

-Figure 3a).

 In a second plant assay, the five bacterial cultures (i.e., the five strains) of each species were assembled to constitute two experimental populations and each was inoculated on 15 plants.
 A mix of the two species (10 strains) was also inoculated on 15 plants.
 The assay was duplicated (2 x 15 plants per treatment).
-Kruskal-Wallis test revealed differences between the three treatments, i.e., D. solani strain mixture, D. dianthicola strain mixture and species mixture (k=6.1; DF=2; p=0.04).
-Pairwise comparison of the symptom class counts (Post-hoc Tukey test) showed that the aggressiveness of D. solani was higher than that of D. dianthicola (F=2.5; p= 0.03) and that of the species mixture (F=1.9; p= 0.10).
-However, symptom incidence caused by the species mixture did not differ from those of the D. dianthicola mixture (F=-0.5; p= 0.86).
+We compared symptom incidence at 61 dpi.
+Kruskal-Wallis test revealed differences between the three treatments, i.e., D. solani strain mixture, D. dianthicolastrain mixture and species mixture (k=6.1; DF=2; p=0.04).
+Pairwise comparison (Post-hoc Tukey test) showed that D. solani was less virulent than D. dianthicola (F=-2.5; p= 0.03) and the species mixture (F=1.9; p= 0.10).
+However, symptom incidence caused by the species mixture did not differ from those of the D. dianthicolamixture (F=-0.5; p= 0.86).
 Post-hoc Tukey p-values and mean value (\pm SE) of the percentage of symptomatic plants inoculated by the D. dianthicola (53% \pm 7), D. solani (23% \pm 3) and mixed (47% \pm 0) populations are presented in the figure 3b.
+To assess the dynamics of the appearance of symptomatic plants, we also drew a disease progress curve for each replicate